 What does the MPRP grant?

-What are the key differences between the Maltese Citizenship by investment program and the Malta Permanent Residence Program?
+What are the key differences between the Malta Citizenship by investment visa and the Permanent Residence program?

 These programs differ primarily in their end goals.
 The Malta Permanent Residence by Investment Program focuses on residency, while the Malta Citizenship by investment program is a direct route to Maltese citizenship by naturalization, offering European citizenship through significant investment.

-Can I obtain permanent residency in Malta through the Malta Residency by Investment program?
+Can I obtain permanent residency in Malta through the program?

-Yes, the Malta Residency by Investment program, or MPRP, offers a pathway to Malta permanent residence.
+Yes, the MPRP offers a pathway to Malta permanent residence.
 This program requires specific investment criteria including real estate investment and financial contributions to the government.

 Who can apply as the main applicant under the MPRP?